 Direct Cremation (The Most Affordable Option)

-Direct cremation involves the transportation of the body to the crematory and the cremation process itself, without a preceding viewing or funeral service.
+Direct cremation involves transporting the body to the crematory and the cremation itself, without a preceding viewing or funeral service.

 Full-Service Cremation